Frequently Asked Questions

 How do I retrofit my product with ProScale measuring devices?

 It's possible to retrofit almost any product with ProScale.
 ProScale operates on a simple principle: one part of a product moves, and other part is stationary.
 Simply match the stationary and moving parts of your product to the stationary and moving parts of a ProScale, and an installation can be completed.
-We make several engineered retrofit kits for popular woodworking machinery.
+We make several engineered retrofit kits for popular woodworking and metalworking machinery.

 Do you sell SPC (Statistical Process Control) software?